dart-lang/site-www/src/language/concurrency.md

 ## Limitations of isolates

-Isolates are most commonly used in Flutter applications, when you need to do large computations that would cause the UI to become unresponsive, but they’re also useful in many server-side applications.
-In general, isolates are useful whenever your application is handling computations that are large enough to temporarily block other computations.
+Isolates are most commonly used in Flutter applications, when you need to perform large computations that might otherwise cause the UI to become unresponsive.
+They’re also useful in many server-side applications.
+In general, you should use isolates whenever your application is handling computations that are large enough to temporarily block other computations.

-While there isn’t one hard-and-fast rule about when to use isolates, there are common situations in which you can consider using isolates.
-The most common uses for isolates are:
+While there aren't any rules about when you _must_ isolates, here are common situations in which you can consider using isolates:

-- Parsing and decoding exceptionally large JSON blobs
+- Parsing and decoding exceptionally large JSON blobs.
-- Processing and compressing photos, audio and video
+- Processing and compressing photos, audio and video.
-- Converting audio and video files
+- Converting audio and video files.
-- Performing complex searching and filtering on large lists or within filesystems
+- Performing complex searching and filtering on large lists or within filesystems.
-- Performing I/O, such as communicating with a database
+- Performing I/O, such as communicating with a database.
-- Handling a large volume of network requests
+- Handling a large volume of network requests.

 ### Isolates aren't threads

 If you’re coming to Dart from a language with multithreading, it’d be reasonable to expect isolates to behave like threads, but that isn’t the case.
-Isolates have their own memory heaps, ensuring that none of the state in an isolate is accessible from any other isolate.
+Each isolate has its own memory heap, ensuring that none of the state in an isolate is accessible from any other isolate.
 Therefore, isolates are limited by their access to their own memory.

 For example, if you have an application with a global mutable variable called `configuration`, that variable will be a separate variable in your spawned isolate.
 If you mutate that variable in the spawned isolate, it will remain untouched in the main isolate.
 This is how isolates are